renovatebot/renovate/lib/modules/datasource/deb/readme.md

-The Debian datasource enables Renovate to update packages from Debian repositories.
+Renovate uses the Debian datasource to update packages from Debian repositories.
-It is ideal for projects that depend on Debian-based systems or distributions.
+The `debian` datasource is meant for projects that:

+- depend on Debian-based systems, or
-You will need to combine Debian datasource with [regex managers](../../manager/regex/index.md) to update dependencies.
+- depend on Debian-based distributions, like Ubuntu You will need to combine Debian datasource with [regex managers](../../manager/regex/index.md) to update dependencies.

 **Registry URL**
-To use a Debian repository with the datasource, you need a properly formatted URL with specific query parameters as `registryUrl`:
+To use a Debian repository with the datasource, you must set a properly formatted URL with specific query parameters as `registryUrl`:

 - `components`: Comma-separated list of repository components (e.g., `main,contrib,non-free`).
 - `binaryArch`: Architecture of the binary packages (e.g., `amd64`,`all`).